sosiristseng/blog-hexo-next/source/_posts/webdev/bookmark.md

 ---
 title: "🔖 Web design and development"
-subtitle: ""
 date: 2021-04-05T22:59:24+08:00
-author: ""
-authorLink: ""
-description: ""

-tags: []
+tags: ["bookmark"]
-categories: ["WebDev", "Bookmark"]
+categories: ["WebDev"]

-hiddenFromHomePage: false
-hiddenFromSearch: false

-featuredImage: ""
-featuredImagePreview: ""

-toc:
-  enable: true
-math:
-  enable: false
-lightgallery: false
 comments: true
 ---

-- [Free for dev](https://free-for.dev/) :: a list of free web / development services.
+Also see [Free for dev](https://free-for.dev/) :: a list of free web / development services.

 <!--more-->